md-jakir/kubernetes/README.md

 # Statefulset:

 Manages deployments and scalling of a set of pods, with durable storage and persistent identifier for each pod.

+# ServiceAccount:

+kubernetes doesn't allow to create user directly in a cluster like 'kubectl create user user1' To allow any user to perform any task across the cluster we need to create ClusterRole and ClusterRoleBinding.
+Besically ClusterRole is an object where is in define which tasks can do into which resources for a specific user or serviceaccount.
+And ClusterRoleBind is where user or servicesaccount is specified or mentioned into a clusterrolebinding definition file.
+When pod will be created pod definition file will be written using this clusterrole, clusterrolebinding and serviceaccount.